wardle/hermes/README.md

 unsupported, please raise an issue and it can be added easily.
 The current map can be found in [impl/language.clj](src/com/eldrix/hermes/impl/language.clj).

+Such mapping is simply an extension for convenience and may not be necessary for you.
+You can *always* get the preferred synonym given a specific set of language reference sets but I find it easier to simply use 'en-GB' and let hermes do the work for me.

 ### Can I get support?

 Yes.
 Raise an issue, or more formal support options are available on request,